 2 Under the Alteration of Statutory Designations Order 2006 a reference in a law to the Department of Environmental Protection is, unless the contrary is intended, to be read and construed as a reference to the Department of Environment and Conservation.

+3 On the date as at which this compilation was prepared, the Agricultural Practices (Disputes) Repeal Act 2011 Pt.
+2 had not come into operation.
+It reads as follows:

+Part 2 — Agricultural Practices (Disputes) Act 1995 repealed

+2. Agricultural Practices (Disputes) Act 1995 repealed

+The Agricultural Practices (Disputes) Act 1995 is repealed.